themetalsaint/The-Code-Quiz/README.md

 ```
 AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a timed quiz on JavaScript fundamentals
+THAT stores high scores
 SO THAT I can gauge my progress compared to my peers
 ```